WojciechMula/pyahocorasick/documentation.rst

 of module member ``unicode`` informs about chosen type.

 .. warning::
-	If unicode is selected, then trie stores 2 or 4 bytes per letter, depending on Python settings.
-This make trie bigger then bytes are used.
+	If unicode is selected, then trie stores 2 or even 4 bytes per letter, depending on Python settings.
+If bytes are selected, then just one byte per letter is needed.

 License